nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 Suppliers of Provider solutions are expected to undertake provider led V&P testing of their solutions.

 ### V&P testing model ###
-Suppliers **MUST** submit for review a high level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.
+Suppliers **MUST** submit for review a high-level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.

 Suppliers' test approaches **SHOULD** include a LOAD and a RAMP test and ideally a SOAK test.
-Suppliers **MUST** supply comprehensive results of the test including timings for round trip API call/response against the message sizes used and the tps at the time the request was made.
+Suppliers **MUST** supply comprehensive results of the test including timings for round trip API call/response against the message sizes used and the TPS at the time the request was made.

 ### V&P testing infrastructure scaling ###

-Predictive models of load have are provided to give an indication of the likely volume and profile of full production roll out.
+Predictive models of load are provided to give an indication of the likely volume and profile of full production roll out.

 If suppliers are scaling their infrastructure solution over time (such as during First of Type) then the V&P testing must be performed and submitted for review.